-Besides the internal network every company has, there is also an external network full of opportunities.
+Besides every company’s internal network, there is also an external network full of opportunities.
 This network can be divided into two different groups: customers and external partners.
 Your customers are a well of suggestions for improvement and ideas on new products or services.
 The challenge is to use this potential and get your customers involved.
 Do you already know how to win customers for innovation and co-creation?
 Whether you do or do not – you can also think about reaching out to the third part of your network, your ecosystem of opportunities.
 The third part is external partners, who are fantastic co-players in new possibilities and innovation.

-Your supplier and/or stakeholders along the value chain: Have you ever thought about how you could integrate your suppliers into your innovation process?
+Have you ever thought about how you could integrate your suppliers into your innovation process?
 No?
 Well, you should.
-Stakeholders along the value chain profit when working together.
-At the beginning of the chain, suppliers are often well informed about trends, new patents, and things to come in their field.
-Thus everyone later in the value chain could profit from this knowledge and maybe profit even more by supporting the supplier in adapting certain trends early.
+Stakeholders along with the value chain profit when working together.
+At the beginning of the chain, suppliers are often well informed about trends, new patents, and things in their field.
+Thus everyone in the value chain could profit from this knowledge and maybe profit even more by supporting the supplier in adapting certain trends early.
 The better your supplier is in their field, the better your product will be.
 The same is true for the stakeholders that come after you in the chain.
 They know best about the market; they know what they need to be successful, and thus you need to be successful.

-Small, innovative companies pop up in every market segment, and they can be a real challenger for more established companies.
+Small, innovative companies pop up in every market segment, and they can be a real challenger to more established companies.
 They aren’t dependent on grown processes and hierarchies.
-They can be a lot more flexible when it comes to changes, new needs, and products.
+They can be more flexible regarding changes, new needs, and products.
 The crucial thing here is your outlook!
-Are they a challenger or potential partner?
+Are they a challenger or potential partners?
 Maybe they are both.
 Get them on board as a partner and let them challenge the way you think.
-Relationships between bigger organizations and start-ups are usually beneficial for both sides.
-As an established company, you already sailed through the difficulties of the beginning, shaping processes and learning how things work in the market.
+Relationships between bigger organizations and startups are usually beneficial for both sides.
+As an established company, you have already sailed through the difficulties of the beginning, shaping processes and learning how things work in the market.

-Pair up but do it right
+Pair up but Do It Right

 Every network this size needs at least one central hub where the single threads come together.
 This is where all the information, the exchange, the communication, and the innovation are happening.
 This hub can be one single company or a specially founded place where collaborations deliver results.

-Unlike collaborating with employees or customers, companies that work together face a special challenge – their own economic interests.
+Unlike collaborating with employees or customers, companies that work together face a special challenge – their economic interests.
 While employees who work for a company are always engaged in a company’s effort to progress, and customers (can) have a personal benefit in improved products or services, different organizations must balance their interests.
 This is one of the main things to consider when working with external partners.
 You have to find the sweet spot between collaboration and secrecy.
 A difficult but not impossible effort if you create the right infrastructure.

-Create a digital hub
+Create a Digital Hub

-One point of collaboration on a larger scale is to funnel ideas towards relevant results.
+One point of collaboration on a larger scale is to funnel ideas toward relevant results.
 This happens by starting with broader choices and narrowing them down to a manageable size.
 For a classic open innovation approach, this is crucial.
 Therefore, you need a tool that enables you to find the perfect idea, analyze the things happening, and support you to reward ideators.